OpenServoCore/ch32-iap-bootloader/README.md

 - **Tiny** — Fits in 1920 bytes of CH32V003 system flash, leaving all 16KB user flash for the application
 - **CRC16 validation** — Every frame is CRC16-CCITT protected; app image is verified end-to-end after flashing
 - **Trial boot** — New firmware gets a limited number of boot attempts; if the app doesn't confirm, the bootloader takes over automatically
-- **Boot state machine** — Idle / Updating / Validating lifecycle tracked in option bytes with forward-only bit transitions (no erase needed for state advances)
+- **Boot state machine** — Idle / Updating / Validating lifecycle tracked in a reserved flash page with forward-only bit transitions (no erase needed for state advances)
 - **Version reporting** — Boot and app versions packed into flash, queryable over the wire
 - **Configurable transport** — The protocol runs over any `embedded_io::Read + Write` stream.
 The CH32 implementation supports UART with configurable pins, baud rate, and optional TX-enable for RS-485 / DXL TTL, but the core is transport-agnostic — USB, SPI, Bluetooth, or WiFi would work just as well
 - **App-side integration** — The app can confirm a successful boot and request bootloader entry over the wire, enabling fully remote firmware updates without physical access